konsulko/ws28xx-lighting-pru/README.md

 languages without needing to program them directly.

-Interfaces are provided for LED arrays, servo and stepper motors, GPIOs, buttons, simple LCDs
+Interfaces are provided for LED arrays, servo and stepper motors, GPIOs, buttons, simple LCDs and more.

 # status